Aliases for KDM3A Gene

 External Ids for KDM3A Gene

 Previous GeneCards Identifiers for KDM3A Gene

 This gene encodes a zinc finger protein that contains a jumonji domain and may play a role in hormone-dependent transcriptional activation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2009]

 GeneCards Summary for KDM3A Gene

 KDM3A (Lysine Demethylase 3A) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and core promoter binding.
+Among its related pathways are Coregulation of Androgen receptor activity and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and core promoter binding.
 An important paralog of this gene is KDM3B.

 UniProtKB/Swiss-Prot for KDM3A Gene

 Histone demethylase that specifically demethylates Lys-9 of histone H3, thereby playing a central role in histone code.
 Preferentially demethylates mono- and dimethylated H3 Lys-9 residue, with a preference for dimethylated residue, while it has weak or no activity on trimethylated H3 Lys-9.
 Demethylation of Lys residue generates formaldehyde and succinate.
 Involved in hormone-dependent transcriptional activation, by participating in recruitment to androgen-receptor target genes, resulting in H3 Lys-9 demethylation and transcriptional activation.
 Involved in spermatogenesis by regulating expression of target genes such as PRM1 and TNP1 which are required for packaging and condensation of sperm chromatin.
 Involved in obesity resistance through regulation of metabolic genes such as PPARA and UCP1.